About

 What is your refund policy?

-Individuals and Private Rooms: Cancellations must be made more than 24 hours before the time of check-in for a full refund.
-If cancellations are made without appropriate notice you will be charged the full amount.
+Individuals and Private Rooms: Cancellations AND date change requests must be made no less than 1 week before the time of check-in.
+If cancellations are made without appropriate notice you will be charged 50% of the total cost.
+Cancelations made within 24 hours of check-in forfeit 100% of the cost of the reservation.

 Groups of 6-12: Cancellations must be made 14 days before day of check-in.
 If cancellations are made without appropriate notice you will be charged the full amount.